Frequently Asked Questions

 At 9:00am (no earlier than 9:00am please - or you can ask about before/after camp care) cars will be directed into the parking lot.
 Please sign your child in to camp in the morning with one of the two counselors standing at the parking lot entrance with clipboards and then proceed to the chain to let them out of the car.
 If you are there before 9:00am, then please stay in your car lined up along the right side of Flanagan Road until you are directed in to the parking lot.
 Other cars may pass you, but they are dog walkers.
 There is a confidential staff meeting until 9:00am so we will not be able to watch your children unless Before Care has been planned.

-Please watch the weather and your email/phone (you could be called from an unfamiliar phone number so please answer those while your child is at camp) in case we need to cancel camp for safety reasons and you need to pick up your child.
+Please watch the weather and your email/phone (you could be called from an unfamiliar phone number so please answer those while your child is at camp) in case we need to administer medicine or cancel camp for safety reasons and you need to pick up your child.

 *IMPORTANT: Please go back to your registration records on the website http://tdnc.boltonconservationtrust.org and review your information that will be used in the case of an emergency and also if camp is canceled due to weather and campers need to be picked-up.
 Please especially review your own, the other parent/guardian and the other the emergency contact names and phone numbers.
 Parents/guardians will be called first, but as has happened in the past, if they cannot be reached we will call the other contacts.
 Even if you think you did it correctly, please check again because we have seen many errors such as too many numbers or even names in a number slot, and we print out straight from your on-line registration records.
 So it is for your child’s benefit and well-being to make sure your information is correct.
 Here is how to do it: Go in as if to register for the exact same week and program which brings you to the "Family Members" page and hit the "Edit" button next to the camper's name.
 This brings you to the "Participant Information" page.
 Once you decide that is all correct, you go to the bottom and hit the "Submit" button and it will bring you to the "Supplemental Information" page.
 Make sure that if you make changes you go to the bottom of this page and hit the "Submit" button; otherwise the changes will not be saved.
 Important note: If you make a change, then you will also want to email the camp to make sure we got the change since the data has already been downloaded and brought to camp.